palumbamboo/se2-groupD/documentation/retrospective/sprint2_retrospective.md

 Negative:

 * Sometimes, when a template or an interface for a web page is not clearly defined in advance all together, it could take more time to implement that webpage since different people could think about different implementations.
-* For what concerns Docker, we ecountered some problems.
-That is because initially it was not clear what we shoud have done and for this reason we wasted a lot of time in trying to do not required operations.
+* For what concerns Docker, we encountered some problems.
+That is because initially it was not clear what we shoud have done and for this reason we wasted a lot of time in trying to do unrequired operations.

 ## Possible improvements